thein3rovert/SecureDoc/README.md

     private LocalDateTime createdAt; //WHO UPDATED IT at what time private LocalDateTime updatedAt; //WHO UPDATED IT at what time.
 ```
-This is really all we need for the super class so that all the subclasses can inherit from this
+This are the fields needed for the super class so that all the subclasses can inherit from this
-is also going to be an entity that jpa will manage for us.

-What we have to do now is add the annotation for the required fields.
+is also going to be an entity that jpa will manage for us, what we have to do now is add the annotation for the required fields.
--
-- **Id**

 ```java
     @Id